USNS Vindicator: Capabilities

-In addition to her crew of 28, Hiialakai could accommodate up to 22 scientists.
+In addition to her crew of 28, Hiʻialakai could accommodate up to 22 scientists.

 Career

-Hiialakai was home-ported at Pearl Harbor, Hawaii.
+Hiʻialakai was home-ported at Pearl Harbor, Hawaiʻi.
 She operated in the Hawaiian Islands and the Pacific Insular Area, which includes American Samoa, the Commonwealth of the Northern Mariana Islands, and Guam.
-Her first cruise in NOAA service – to support assessment, monitoring, and mapping at Nihoa, Necker Island (also known as Mokumanamana), the French Frigate Shoals (also known as Kānemilohaʻi), the Gardner Pinnacles (also known as Pūhāhonu), Maro Reef (also known as Nalukākala), Laysan (also known as Kauō), Lisianski Island (also known as Papa‘āpoho) and the surrounding Neva Shoals, Pearl and Hermes Atoll (also known as Holoikauaua), Kure Atoll (also known as Mokupāpapa and as Ocean Island), and Midway Atoll (also known as Pihemanu Kauihelani) – began on 13 September 2004.
+Her first cruise in NOAA service – to support assessment, monitoring, and mapping in the Northwestern Hawaiian Islands at Nīhoa, Necker Island (also known as Mokumanamana), the French Frigate Shoals (also known as Kānemilohaʻi), the Gardner Pinnacles (also known as Pūhāhonu), Maro Reef (also known as Nalukākala), Laysan (also known as Kauō), Lisianski Island (also known as Papaʻāpoho) and the surrounding Neva Shoals, Pearl and Hermes Atoll (also known as Holoikauaua), Kure Atoll (also known as Mokupāpapa and as Ocean Island), and Midway Atoll (also known as Pihemanu Kauihelani) – began on 13 September 2004.

-Hiialakai supported the research of NOAAs National Ocean Service, National Marine Sanctuaries, National Marine Fisheries Service, and Office of Oceanic and Atmospheric Research, as well as that of the United States Fish and Wildlife Service and the University of Hawaii.
+Hiʻialakai supported the research of NOAA's National Ocean Service, National Marine Sanctuaries, National Marine Fisheries Service, and Office of Oceanic and Atmospheric Research, as well as that of the United States Fish and Wildlife Service and the University of Hawaiʻi.
 She conducted coral reef ecosystem mapping, bio-analysis assessments, coral reef health studies, and fish stock studies.
 Her coral reef mapping supported a mapping effort initiated in 2002 by the United States Coral Reef Task Force.
-She carried out most of her dive-intensive operations in the Northwest Hawaiian Islands, which became the Papahanaumokuakea Marine National Monument, one of the largest marine conservation areas in the world, in 2006.
+She carried out most of her dive-intensive operations in the Northwestern Hawaiian Islands, which became the Papahanaumokuakea Marine National Monument, one of the largest marine conservation areas in the world, in 2006.

-In 2008, the maritime archeologists discovered on a voyage aboard this ship found what turned out to be the wreck of the 19th century whaling sail ship Two Brothers in the French Frigate Shoals.
+In 2008, maritime archeologists embarked aboard Hiʻialakai discovered the wreck of a sailing ship in the French Frigate Shoals which turned out to be that of the 19th-century whaling ship Two Brothers.

-A 2015 assessment of the American Samoa coral reefs was the ship's longest duration voyage at 103 days.
-The Hiialakai conducted 3,500 dives with all three of her boats during this voyage.
+Hiʻialakai made her longest cruise — a 103-day voyage — during a 2015 assessment of coral reefs in the National Marine Sanctuary of American Samoa.
+Her divers conducted 3,500 dives, using all three of her boats, during this voyage.

+After discovering that Hiʻialakai was suffering from extensive corrosion, NOAA decided to retire her early.
+She was decommissioned on 14 December 2020.